-We will never reveal identifiable information about you to anybody, including the organizations that hire us to carry out evaluations.
 The data analysts who have access to your survey responses will not have access to your identifiable information.
 The analysts will be carefully screened, trained in ethical use of data, and will have restricted access to SIS information.

 We are legally required to hold some types of information (for example, financial records and contracts) for several years.
 These records may include the names, email addresses and job titles of people we work with.
 As business contact information, this is not defined as personal information.

-In addition, we retain names and contact information of our contractors, the organizations we work with, and a wide network of community leaders to support our work in stakeholder engagement and community contribution.
+In addition, we retain names and contact information of our contractors, the evaluators and organizations we work with, and a wide network of community leaders to support our work in stakeholder engagement and community contribution.
 We will delete your contact information or personal information if you ask us to.

 We will never sell or rent information about you to third parties.
 And we will not share your contact information with a third party unless they are involved in providing you with services that you asked for, or unless we are required to do so by law, for example, by a court order.